 Situated on the southern banks of the mighty Zambezi River, the remote UNESCO World Heritage Site of Mana Pools National Park is a paradise for walking safaris.
 Its sparse vegetation provides good visibility and walkers can often enjoy close encounters with relaxed wildlife in the company of experienced guides.
 Keen photographers will delight in capturing stunning wildlife moments in the same space where BBC Earth filmed the Painted Wolves episode of Sir David Attenborough’s Dynasties.
 It is also one of the rare places on Earth to see elephants stand on their hind legs to browse for irresistible seed pods in albida acacia trees.

-Roughly the size of Switzerland with just a handful of camps, the Selous Game Reserve offers some of the best walking safari experiences for adventurous travellers looking for a slice of East Africa that is still as wild as it was a century ago.
+Roughly the size of Switzerland with just a handful of camps, the Selous Game Reserve (Nyerere National Park) offers some of the best walking safari experiences for adventurous travellers looking for a slice of East Africa that is still as wild as it was a century ago.
 Its rugged landscapes teem with hippos and crocodiles in its Rufiji River, along with all of Africa's large mammals including wild dogs and more than 400 bird species that roam its miombo woodlands, open plains and wetlands.
 Consider fly-camping and spending the night in a cosy tent by the riverbank, falling asleep to the grunts of hippos as your knowledgeable guides and armed scouts keep watch.

 Arguably one of the most beautiful areas in the Kruger National Park, Pafuri offers unrivalled walking safari experiences.
 Safari veterans will easily fall in love with its ancient and diverse landscapes like Crook’s Corner (where the Luvuvhu and Limpopo Rivers meet), the fever tree forest, Lanner Gorge and more.
 Your guides will reveal small miracles of the bush and you will most likely be able to encounter many species of big game on foot!